zubeax/zubeax.github.io/_posts/2024-06-05-installing-minio.markdown

 ## Installation of Minio CLI

 Minio comes with a CLI that facilitates automation of largescale change activities.
-Installation is by downloading from a download site and copying the executable to a proper destination directory.
+Installation is by downloading from a download site and copying the executable to a proper destination directory.<br/>
 <b>CAVEAT:</b> be careful to pick the correct architecture (arm64/amd) for your platform !

 ~~~sh